 Jessica graduated from Animal Behavior College in 2017 and in 2021 achieved her Master Trainer credentials from the State of Arizona.
-As well as being a certified trainer she is also certified in animal CPR and has volunteered at the White German Shepard Rescue during school to help train basic obedience for their dogs in order to find them faster loving homes.
+As well as being a certified trainer she is also certified in animal CPR and has volunteered at the White German Shepard Rescue during school to help train all levels of obedience for their dogs in order to find them faster loving homes.
 Her dream has always been to work with animals, and finds training to be especially rewarding.
 She has years of experience working with dogs and their owners to help achieve their full potential.
 She always brings a positive attitude to her work space and is open minded to any new information that could help us succeed.